department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/preFillresearchPlan.md

 # Research Plan for AEDP Prefill Study, July 24, 2024
 ### Q4 2024
 ## Background
-A variety of digital products within the authenticated VA.gov experience provide a service to users that prefill some of their existing profile information in order to save them time and energy.
+A variety of digital products within the authenticated VA.gov experience provide a service to users that prefill some of their existing profile information in order to save Veterans' time and energy.
 Our team is tasked with reviewing current or potential VADS design patterns to improve guidance around their implementation for consistency and ease of use across the different use cases on VA.gov.
 We have researched how this pattern has been used so far across the site, and would like to test some of the different variations we have seen implemented to find the best possible solution for the widest audience.

 Some of the variations we plan to test include:
-- Location of the prefill alert (Intro page vs Form pages)
+- Location and frequency of the prefill alert
 - Display style of both locked and editable data sets (Address vs Gray Box)
 - Location where updated data is saved (Profile vs Form)